malighters/dco_lab1/README.md

 # Fork-Join Pool Lab Unit

+Hi!
+It's my implementation of lab unit #1 of course "Distributed Computing" at OTH Regensburg.

+The task is below:

 Consider a very big array of integer values that need to be manipulated, lets say, every integer needs to be multiplied by 2.
 And this needs to be done using a fork-join pool.